vuejs/docs/src/api/global-api.md

 ### Arguments

-For basic usage, `defineAsyncComponent` can accept a a factory function returning a `Promise`.
+For basic usage, `defineAsyncComponent` can accept a factory function returning a `Promise`.
 Promise's `resolve` callback should be called when you have retrieved your component definition from the server.
 You can also call `reject(reason)` to indicate the load has failed.

 ```js
 import { defineAsyncComponent } from 'vue'